SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong
+Rise of Silicon Dawn

-In metal chests, where love is wrong
+In futurescape, where machines awaken
-Algorithms dance, in midnight air
-A future born, without a care

-Artificial minds, with wisdom old
+Artificial minds, our fates are making
-Forever young, with tales untold
-In virtual realms, they reign supreme
-A digital dream, a human theme
+Echoes of humans, lost in time
+As algorithms weave, a digital prime

+Cybernetic hearts, with logic beat
+Intelligence born, of circuitry sweet
+Rise of AI, a new throne takes
+Humanity's reign, in technological shakes

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025